NREL/HPC/docs/Documentation/Applications/Plexos/setup_plexos.md

 !!! info
     A user can only run PLEXOS with Gurobi solvers on the clusters at this time.
 Please set up your model accordingly.

-Plexos XML model files can only run with the Gurobi solver specified while creating the models.
+PLEXOS XML model files can only run with the Gurobi solver specified while creating the models.
 The most common combinations you may encounter are

 | PLEXOS Module   | Gurobi Module |
 |:---------------:|:-------------:|